A new Green's function formalism for kinetic energy density functional for atomic and molecular system: Emergence of $N-$dependence using model potentials: Conclusion

-In summary, we have developed a general and systematic method to compute the kinetic energy density for an electronic system using Green's function formalism.
-The methodology developed in this work is the first approach, to our knowledge, to compute KED in a completely systematic manner.
-Another significant advantage of our approach is that it is not based on top of an arbitrary model.
+(i) the development of a general and systematic analytical method to compute the kinetic energy density for an electronic system using Green's function formalism, (ii) a rigorous mathematical connection of our present method to traditional Green's function method, (iii) indication of a clear source of $N$-dependence of KE and (iv) a natural bound of weak interaction strength between electrons.

+The methodology developed in this work is the first approach, to our knowledge, to compute KED in a completely systematic manner \textit{without relying upon any model potential as the starting point}.
 Instead, the guiding principle of our perturbative treatment is the magnitude of the different partitions of the total Hamiltonian leading to a mathematically consistent methodology for KED.
 We have also shown that our methodology is related to traditional Green's function formalism in a mathematically rigorous manner.
-However, each term of our expansion can be considered as a partial sum of the traditional perturbation series of Green's functions.
+This feature will help us to compare and borrow from the already developed series expansion techniques used in GW-based methods.
+Each term of our expansion can be considered as a partial sum of the traditional perturbation series of Green's functions.
 To exemplify the formalism we also presented some flagship calculations on a one-dimensional Hookian atom.
-While we did not expect any quantitative agreement with actual kinetic energy values of atoms these calculations successfully reproduced several salient qualitative features of atomic KEDs such as the the variation of KE on $N$.
-To the best of our knowledge, this is the first work which shows such dependence without recoursing to any specific model.
-From the calculation of KE for weak interaction limit, we also obtained an upper limit of the magnitude of interaction potential in terms of the Fermi energy.
-Such quantitative measure for ``weak'' potential is also one of the natural by-products of our formalism.
-Furthermore, the mathematically rigorous connection between traditional Green's function and our Green's function allows for an exact recipe for the systematic development of KE.
+We find the KE values computed from this model provides a natural upper and lower bounds for KE of noble gas atoms depending on the excitation frequency used.
+These calculations successfully reproduce several qualitative features of atomic KEDs such as the the variation of KE on number of particles $N$.
+To the best of our knowledge, this is the first work which shows such dependence \textit{without recoursing to any asymptotic model}.
+As a byproduct of our formalism, we also obtained an upper limit of the magnitude of interaction potential in terms of the Fermi energy as a quantitative measure for ``weak'' potential.
+Furthermore, the mathematically rigorous connection between traditional Green's function and our Green's function allows for an exact recipe for the systematic development of KE, perhaps facilitating the use of diagrammatic expansion techniques.